scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 Live Demo
 =========================
 ???
-**"Let's do a short demo!
+**Let's do a short demo!
 I'm going to show you how easy it can be to provision infrastructure in Azure.
-I'll do the demo on one of the workstations that you'll be using for this training."**
+I'll do the demo on one of the workstations that you'll be using for this training.**

-Take a few minutes and walk through standing up the azure-terraform-vault-workshop terraform on your own workstation.

-TODO: Add a talk track for this demo.
+NOTE: We tested this in the eastus region and it took around five minutes to build the lab environment.
+You'll probably want to pre-bake your demo environment and just show the terraform output and Vault server.

+Here is some sample dialog you can use for the demo.
+Keep it short and sweet.
+Nobody wants a long boring lecture.

+**This is a workstation just like the ones you'll be using for today's workshops.
+I'm going to run a terraform apply command to build out the lab environment.
+We're actually cheating a little bit here, as we prebaked most of the environment before class to save us some time.
+Just like your favorite cooking show!**

+**You can see the results of the terraform run here in my terminal window.
+These outputs are showing me the URL of the Vault server I just built.
+And if we pop over here to the Azure portal you'll see all of the different parts of my lab environment.**

+**This is Infrastructure as code.
+By the end of today's training you'll be able to create your own infrastructure using Terraform.**

+**During the morning workshop session each of you will be building a Vault server that you will use after lunch, during the Vault training.**

 ---
 name: Chapter-1